virtual-labs/engineers-forum/hosting-engineer-role.md

   - Step 7: Finally host lab and experiments.
 From the Phase-3-Lab-Template repository, run the following.
 This will copy the lab pages to /var/www/html/<lab-name>, then builds and copy experiments listed in the lab-descriptor to /var/www/html/<lab-name>/<exp>.

 	     ` npm run labgen -- deploy <path/to/lab/repo> `

+- Step 9 : Perform the post hosting checks as listed here.

 ### Commencing the (re)hosting request